 Training, lifting weights and just plain old going to the gym to work out probably tops your list of things you enjoy on a daily basis.
-Working on improving strength, getting that pump going and seeing your body change from week to week is what motivates us to keep at it.
-When you start to see that your shirts are fitting tighter on you, the number on the scale is regularly going up and your overall look in the mirror is consistently a bigger version of yourself, you know that you’re on the right track and gains couldn’t be better.
+Working on improving strength, getting that pump going, and seeing your body change from week to week is what motivates us to keep at it.
+When you start to see that your shirts are fitting tighter on you, the number on the scale is regularly going up and your overall look in the mirror is consistently a bigger, more muscular version of yourself, you know that you’re on the right track and gains couldn’t be better.

 Well, the good news is that everything you’re doing is still going towards improving yourself, the bad news is that you’re most likely a hard gainer and what and how you eat is going to be a major determining factor in whether you put on size or not.

 Strategy #1: Calorie Count

 This is going to be a very important step for you to take when trying to figure out how much you actually have to eat.
-Rather than just assuming you’re eating enough, take the time to actually figure out how much food you need to consume to put yourself in a caloric surplus.
+Rather than just assuming you’re eating enough, take the time to figure out how much food you need to consume to put yourself in a caloric surplus.
 If you don’t know how to do this, find someone who does or use one of those fitness apps that are available and just plug in the numbers.

 Strategy #2: More Food Doesn’t Always Equal More Meals

 A really great strategy I have found to work for many hard gainers who have wicked high metabolisms is to increase overall calories without adding in more meals to the plan.
 For example, most meal plans revolve around let’s say on average six meals per day.
 That’s a good number that can usually accommodate a higher caloric intake.

 Strategy #3: Support From Your Supplements

-Eating something like 40-50 grams of protein per meal is no easy task when it’s all coming from a whole food source such as chicken or steak.
-Drinking that much, however, isn’t that difficult at all.
-So in these situations, you have two choices: drink the required amount of protein for the meal by using a high-quality whey isolate such as VP2 or eat some of the required protein through whole food and wash it down with the remaining protein through your VP2 shake.
+Eating something like 40-50 grams of protein per meal is no easy task when it’s all coming from a whole food source such as chicken or beef.
+Drinking that much, however, is much easier.
+So in these situations, you have two choices: drink the required amount of protein for the meal by using a high-quality whey isolate such as VP2 Whey Isolate or eat some of the required protein through whole food and wash it down with the remaining protein through your VP2 shake.
 Either way is totally acceptable and an easy way to get the most effective protein for muscle growth.

-Putting on new size and weight will always be a struggle for the hard gainer.
-It’s going to be a long process but a process well worth it in that you’ll learn about your body and how it responds to food and the dieting strategies you use.
-Keep training as hard as you possibly can, allow that focus and determination to transfer over into your nutrition so that you can smash those big meals and get in all the calories you need and over time, you too will start noticing small but consistent gains which will eventually add up to where you are happy with what you see in the mirror.
+Putting on size and weight will always be a struggle for someone who is a hard gainer.
+It’s going to be a harder process but a process well worth it.
+You’ll learn about your body and how it responds to food and the dieting strategies you use.
+You will become a smarter athlete.